Davinci042/Leonard-Offor/README.md

 - <a href="https://github.com/Davinci042/Detection-Lab">Detection Lab</a>

 ## Trainings
-- <a href="https://imgur.com/a/mEGdVCE">Cybersecurity for Energy - Ontario Tech Talent</a>
+-  <a href="https://github.com/Davinci042/Ontario-Tech-Cybersecurity-for-Energy-">Cybersecurity for Energy Training - Ontario Tech Talent</a>
 - <a href="https://imgur.com/a/kEibfnM">Practical Junior Penetration Tester - TCM Academy</a>